Carina-P/Love-Pilates/README.md

 6. Error: The value of the for attribute of the label element must be the ID of a non-hidden form control.
     - corrected the attribute
 7. Warning: The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill.
-    - **I did not change anything.** So this is perhaps not supported on all browsers.
+    - **I decided not change anything.** So this is perhaps not supported on all browsers.
+But this is also not a crucial feature.
+The join-link is just "fake".

-I corrected the code for 1 to 6 above but not 7.
+I corrected the code for no 1 to 6 above but not 7.
 I took away the code causing warning no 7, did the validation again and got this message:
 "Document checking completed.
 No errors or warnings to show."

 Comment: It was stupid errors, that I wish I had not done, but I am happy that they where found.